History of the United States Air Force: Cold War and Korean War

+The first instance of interservice rivalry in military space development occurred in 1946, when the United States Navy Bureau of Aeronautics Electronics Division proposed testing the feasibility of an artificial satellite, however it was unable to get Navy funding to attempt a launch, instead requesting a joint program with the War Department Aeronautical Board.
+General Carl Spaatz, commanding general of the Army Air Forces and later the first chief of staff of the Air Force and Major General Curtis LeMay, then Deputy Chief of Staff for Research and Development, denied the Navy's request, as their position was that military space was an extension of strategic air power and thus an Air Force mission.
+By 1948, the Navy had suspended its satellite program, focusing instead on rocketry.

 Over the continuing objections of the Navy, which feared losing its air arm and strategic role to the new service, the United States Department of the Air Force was created by the National Security Act of 1947.
-That act became effective 18 September 1947 when the first secretary of the Air Force, Stuart Symington, took office.
+It became effective 18 September 1947 when the first Secretary of the Air Force, Stuart Symington, took office.
 In 1948, the service chiefs agreed on usage of air assets under the Key West Agreement.

-"In 1947 President Truman signed the National Security Act which established this new defense organization, and along with it the creation of the US Air Force as an independent service, equal to the US Army and US Navy.
-The official birthday of the US Air Force is 18 September 1947."

 On 18 September 1947, the Army Air Forces became the United States Air Force as a separate and equal element of the United States Armed Forces.
 The fledgling Air Force quickly established its own identity.
 Army Air Fields were renamed Air Force Bases and personnel were soon being issued new uniforms with new rank insignia.
 Once the new Air Force was free of army domination, its first job was to discard the old and inadequate ground army organizational structure.
 This was the "Base Plan" where the combat group commander reported to the base commander, who was often regular army, with no flying experience.

 General Carl A. Spaatz established a new policy, "No tactical commander should be subordinate to the station commander".
 This resulted in a search for a better arrangement.
 The commander of the 15th Air Force, Major General Charles Born, proposed the Provisional Wing Plan, which basically reversed the situation and put the wing commander over the base commander.
 The USAF basic organizational unit became the Base-Wing.